Frequently Asked Questions About Your Pet Sitter

 Typically I ask that reservations be made as far in advance as possible, specifically for major holidays as I do book up.
 However, I understand that life happens and unexpected trips come up.
 In these cases, I am available for all of my clients (or potential clients) at any point.
 There is no extra fees for last minute reservations.
 Please do not hesitate to call, text, or email at any time in emergency situations.
 Keeping a key on file with us is a good idea for clients that make unexpected trips.

-What does it mean that you are insured?
+What does it mean that your pet sitters are insured?

 We carry a liability insurance policy that protects you from financial loss in the event we are liable for accidents that occur while caring for your pets or home.
 Any responsible professional business should carry liability insurance.